gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 collection), I was grateful he got back to me.
 Time to give this new fix a try.<br>
 And it made a big difference.
 The memory problems disappeared.
 My Micropython code is now working pretty well.
 So far, the mailbox code has been running multiple days without incident.
 I **think** I finally have the solution I set out to create.
-It was a long, fun road - when it wasn't driving me nuts.
+It was a long, fun road.
+Well, fun when it wasn't driving me nuts.

 ## Pictures